Reverse Megxit? Admit it – the UK needs Harry and Meghan | Sean O’Grady

 With the right set of duties, and with the automatic police and military protection they’d be entitled to, the Sussexes could once again be a valuable asset

-I’m hardly in a position to argue with the legal basis of the judgement by Mr Justice Chamberlain in the High Court.
-The beak has refused Prince Harry permission to challenge the decision of the home secretary Suella Braverman and the Metropolitan Police to refuse him the protective security he had when he was a working member of the royal family.
+I’m hardly in a position to argue with the legal basis of the judgment by Mr Justice Chamberlain in the High Court.
+The beak has refused Prince Harry permission to challenge the decision of the home secretary and the Metropolitan Police to refuse him the opportunity to “buy” the protective security he had when he was a working member of the royal family.

-Mr Justice Chamberlain remarked that Prince Harry’s claims were "not arguable", which I think is a technical phrase which has the opposite meaning to what you might think.
-So Harry’s had it, as far as police protection is concerned.
+Mr Justice Chamberlain remarked that Prince Harry’s claims were “not arguable”, which I think is a technical phrase that has the opposite meaning to what you might think.
+So Harry’s had it, as far as paying for police protection is concerned.
+(Another case awaiting trial will hear whether the Duke and Duchess of Sussex are entitled to the same security that they were as working royals at a later date.)

 As I say, all no doubt legally sound – but hardly common sense.
 It seems obvious that the police are supposed to protect certain people, events and locations because of the risk of trouble.
 Armed officers patrol airports; you sometimes see mounted police at football matches and protests; and diplomats, politicians and members of the royal family often have a 24-hour watch.